 The Jena University of Applied Sciences (EAH Jena) offers a wide variety of study courses

-in eight departments covering engineering sciences, business administration and social sciences.
+in nine departments covering engineering sciences, business administration and social sciences.

 At present, 4,700 students are enrolled at the EAH Jena, 1,138 of them in the first semester; the number includes 421 foreign students.
 The teaching staff comprises 125 professors, three assistant professors and 16 teachers for special tasks.
 The EAH's total staff of 482 further includes 128 people engaged in various projects, 208 in administration and services, and two apprentices.